• About Us

 Julia Edelmann is currently completing her thesis, which examines the intersections of queerness and death, loss, and grief in Mannheim, her new home.
 Her research focuses on queer funeral rituals, bodily autonomy in death, funeral homes as hybridised agents of church, state, and market, and the concept of “afterlives” through memorials, gravesites, and communal support networks such as grief groups.

-Throughout her academic and professional work, she he is deeply interested in science communication, aiming to bridge complex research topics with wider audiences and ensure access for everyone.
+Throughout her academic and professional work, she is deeply interested in science communication, aiming to bridge complex research topics with wider audiences and ensure access for everyone.

 kattyayani J